geertjanw/ojet-training/README.md

 # Oracle JET Training Materials

 The purpose of this script is to put together a CRUD scenario in an Oracle JET application.
-You'll start by setting up a fake REST server, next you'll set up an Oracle JET application that connects to it and displays its payload, and finally you'll use the Composite Component Architecture to create a reusable custom element for displaying the payload in different modules and components.
+You'll start by setting up [JSON Server, which is a fake REST server](https://scotch.io/tutorials/json-server-as-a-fake-rest-api-in-frontend-development), next you'll set up an Oracle JET application that connects to it and displays its payload, and finally you'll use the Composite Component Architecture to create a reusable custom element for displaying the payload in different modules and components.

 #### Table of Contents